The Ultimate Guide to Outdoor Activities in the Triad for Families (2026)

 Mayo River State Park

-Located northwest of Greensboro, Mayo River State Park offers access to flowing river landscapes, gentle trails, picnic areas, fishing spots, and wildlife viewing.
-It’s ideal for families who want scenic riverfront adventures and easy paddling opportunities.
+Located northwest of Greensboro, Mayo River State Park offers scenic riverfront adventures, gentle trails, picnic areas, fishing spots, and wildlife viewing.
+Ideal for families who want easy paddling and a relaxed nature day.

-• High Point Lake (High Point) – High Point City Lake park is right on the lake with pedal boat and kayak rentals.
+- High Point City Lake (High Point) — right on the lake with pedal boat and kayak rentals at City Lake Park.

-Check our out The Best Lakes in North Carolina for Boating Adventures for more lakes to explore!
+For more, see our Best Lakes in North Carolina for Boating Adventures guide.

 For families who love being on the water, kayaking and canoeing offer peaceful, scenic ways to explore the Triad’s lakes, rivers, and reservoirs.
-Whether you’re looking for calm paddles or a full day of outdoor adventure, there are plenty of family‑friendly places to go.
+See our full Kayaking, Canoeing & Paddleboarding in the Triad guide for locations, rental info, and safety tips.

-Looking for something more laid-back and fun for older kids or teens?
-Danbury Tubing offers relaxing float trips down the Dan River — perfect for hot summer days.
-It’s a great way to enjoy the water without the paddles, and the scenic views along the way are a bonus.
+Looking for something laid-back and fun for older kids or teens?
+Danbury Tubing offers relaxing float trips down the Dan River — perfect for hot summer days with beautiful scenery along the way.

 Unique Outdoor & Adventure Experiences